 The total number of spotted dolphins off the eastern U.S. coast is unknown.
-Seasonal abundance estimates for a portion of the known range are available from an aerial line transect survey program conducted in the continental shelf and continental shelf edge waters between Cape Hatteras, North Carolina and Nova Scotia from 1978 to 1982 (CeTAP 1982).
+Seasonal abundance estimates are available from an aerial line transect survey program conducted in the continental shelf and continental shelf edge waters between Cape Hatteras, North Carolina and Nova Scotia from 1978 to 1982 (CeTAP 1982).
 R. Kenney (personal communication) provided abundance estimates for both species of spotted dolphins combined that accounted for survey effort in two continental slope survey blocks and uncertainties resulting from sightings of unidentified small dolphins.
-An estimate based on inverse varianceweighted pooling of the revised CeTAP (1982) spring and summer data is $6{,}107$ spotted dolphins (CV = 0.27).
+An estimate based on inverse varianceweighted pooling of the revised CeTAP (1982) spring and summer data is 6,107spotted dolphins (CV = 0.27).
 An average for these two seasons was chosen because the greatest proportion of the population off the northeast U.S. coast appears to be in the CeTAP study area in these seasons.
 This estimate was not corrected for g(0), the probability of detecting dolphins on the trackline.
-Furthermore, this survey did not cover important spotted dolphin habitat in the continental shelf between Cape Hatteras and Florida, and Atlantic deep oceanic waters.
+Furthermore, this survey did not cover important spotted dolphin habitat in the continental shelf between Cape Hatteras and Florida, or in oceanic waters.

-Spotted dolphin sighting data were collected during the autumn 1991 aerial line transect survey in the CeTAP study area and from several fine-scale ship line transect surveys (August 1990, June-July 1991 and June-
+Spotted dolphin sighting data were collected during the autumn 1991 aerial line transect survey in the CeTAP study area and from several fine-scale ship line transect surveys (August 1990, June-July 1991 and